These apple chips, made with just apples and confectioners’ sugar, are easy to make, healthy, and require only 10 minutes of effort. A perfect snack.

-- 2. If desired, core the apples.
+- If desired, core the apples.
 Thinly slice each apple.
 (A mandoline or hand-held slicer works well for slicing them as thinly as possible.
 Think between 1/16 and 1/8 inch thick.)

 - Let the apple chips cool on the parchment paper.
-If some of the apple chips stick to the parchment, return the whole shebang to the oven for literally just a few minutes then peel the apples off while still warm.
-(You can store them in an airtight container for up to several days.)
+If some of the apple chips stick to the parchment, return the whole shebang to the still-slightly-warm oven for a few minutes and then peel the apples off while still warm.
+(You can keep the apple chips in an airtight container at room temperature for up to several days.)